 - Rinse split peas very well and add to pot.
 Stir.

 - Bring to a light boil.
 Cover, reduce heat, and simmer 45-50 minutes or until split peas are tender.
 (They should still have a slight bite - not mushy.)

 - Stir in spinach (roughly chopped if desired) during last minute of cooking.
-Be sure to salt/pepper to taste before serving to help enhance the flavors.
+Salt/pepper to taste before serving to help enhance the flavors.

 Nutrition Per Serving (Estimate)